 Be-Resilient (2018-2025) No available information on the effectiveness of targeting and outreach.
 Design and implementation used climate vulnerability maps to target.
-These maps were to be updated periodically report.
+These maps were to be updated periodically cutting beneficiaries involving women, youth and the Batwa minority.
+Project beneficiaries were 39% women (targeted 40%), according to the latest supervision report.